 In this course, the student studies, writes, and performs the phonetics and pronunciation of the International Phonetic Alphabet (IPA) as it applies to singing in English, Latin, and Italian.
-Meeting time is two hours per week/arranged.
-(2/30/0/0/V)
+Meeting time is two credits per week/arranged.

 Applied Music: Diction for Singers II